benplum/Nano-Resources/README.md

 Nano-Resources
 ==============

-Pico Plugin for JS and CSS resource handling.
+Pico Plugin for handling JS and CSS resources.